-ASPPH plays a leadership role in strengthening the capacity of the public health workforce through its management and support of several federally -funded initiatives, including a number of centers funded by CDC, such as the Preparedness and Emergency Response Learning Centers, Preparedness and Emergency Response Research Centers, Prevention Research Centers, Education and Research Centers, as well as the HRSA-funded Public Health Training Centers.
+ASPPH plays a leadership role in strengthening the capacity of the public health workforce through its management and support of several federally–funded initiatives, including a number of centers funded by CDC and HRSA.

-Through a cooperative agreement with the CDC, Office of Public Health Preparedness and Response, ASPPH supports the work of the PERLC, which are located at 14 CEPH-accredited ASPPH-member schools of public health.
-The PERLC develop, deliver, and evaluate core competency based preparedness and response training and education that target the public health workforce and addresses the public health preparedness and response needs of state, local, and tribal public health authorities.
+Through a cooperative agreement with the CDC, Office of Public Health Preparedness and Response, ASPPH supported the work of the PERLC, which were located at 14 CEPH-accredited ASPPH-member schools of public health.
+The PERLC developed, delivered, and evaluated core competency–based preparedness and response training and education that target the public health workforce and addresses the public health preparedness and response needs of state, local, and tribal public health authorities.

 The Public Health Training Center (PHTC) program, funded by the Health Resources and Services Administration (HRSA), are partnerships between CEPH-accredited schools of public health, related academic institutions, and public health agencies and organizations.
 The PHTC program focuses on strengthening the technical, scientific, managerial, and leadership competence and capabilities of the current and future public health workforce.
 The PHTCs are required to fulfill statutory requirements, as outlined by HRSA.